How To Choose The Best

 Do I have to wear compression socks with my running shoes?

 Leg and foot pain is eased with the use of compression socks, which are popular among runners.
 In the aftermath of marathons and ultramarathons, compression socks have been shown to help minimize muscle injury and inflammation.

 This condition is not long-lasting.
 Make sure you are wearing supportive footwear to alleviate pain from the injury.
 Rest is also an important part of this process.
 Consult your physician if your shin splints persist despite your best efforts.

 Are all shoes for shin splints the same?

 When it comes to running shoes, there isn't a one-size-fits-all solution.
-Your running style, foot structure, and the terrain you'll be running on all factor into which shoe is best for you.
+Your running style, foot structure (if you have wide feet or narrow feet, high arch or flat feet, etc), and the terrain you'll be running on all factor into which shoe is best for you.
 There are several things to keep in mind, though, if you are concerned about shin splints.
 Shin splints can be made worse by excessive foot pronation.